SAP-samples/teched2022-IN264/exercises/ex2/README.md

 # Exercise 2 - Integrate SAP S/4HANA on-premise as a task provider

-In this exercise, we will go thorugh the steps to integrate Task Center with SAP S/4HANA on-premise.
-You will create a destination in SAP Business Technology Platform (BTP) to the S/4 system, validate the connectivity from SAP Task Center to S/4, and update the UUID field for your S/4 user .
+In this exercise, we will go through the steps to integrate Task Center with SAP S/4HANA on-premise.
+You will create a destination in SAP Business Technology Platform (BTP) to the S/4 system, validate the connectivity from SAP Task Center to S/4HANA, and update the UUID field for your S/4 user .

 ## Exercise 2.1 Create SAP S/4HANA Destination